 BNL has made significant investments in environmental protection programs over the past 30 years and continues to make progress in achieving its goal of preventing new impacts to groundwater quality and remediating previously contaminated groundwater.
 The Laboratory will continue efforts to prevent new groundwater impacts and is vigilant in measuring and communicating its performance.
 During 2017, several Per-and Poly-fluoroalkyl Substances (PFAS) were detected in water samples collected from three BNL water supply wells.
-In response to these detections, BNL conducted a search of available records to determine a source of PFAS in 2018.
-As a result, BNL identified eight areas where firefighting foam had been used for firefighter training or fire suppression system maintenance from 1966 until 2008.
+In response to these detections in 2018, BNL conducted a search of available records to determine the source of the PFAS.
+As a result, BNL identified eight areas where firefighting foam had been used for firefighter training or fire suppression system maintenance from 1966 through 2008.
 Groundwater characterization confirmed the presence of PFAS in each of the eight areas, with the highest concentrations detected near BNL's former firehouse (in operation from 1947-1985) and near the current firehouse (1986-present).
-In both areas, the combined concentrations of perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) significantly exceeded the current U.S. EPA Health Advisory Level (HAL) of 70 ng/L. At the former firehouse area, the maximum combined PFOS and PFOA concentration was 5,371 ng/L, whereas the maximum combined concentrations at the current firehouse area was 12,440 ng/L. In addition to PFAS, BNL has been characterizing the extent of 1,4-dioxane, which was used as a chemical stabilizer for the solvent 1,1,1-trichloroethane (TCA).
-BNL has confirmed the presence of 1,4-dioxane in several on-site and off-site areas that have been impacted by TCA contamination.
+In both areas, the combined concentrations of perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) significantly exceeded the current U.S. EPA Health Advisory Level (HAL) of 70 ng/L, and the 10 ng/L drinking water standards for PFOS and PFOA that were adopted by New York State in August 2020.
+At the former firehouse area, the maximum PFOS and PFOA concentrations detected to date in the groundwater were 5,210 ng/L and 1,400 ng/L, respectively.
+At the current firehouse area, the maximum PFOS and PFOA concentrations detected to date were 12,440 ng/L and 602 ng/L, respectively.
+In addition to PFAS, BNL has been characterizing the extent of 1,4-dioxane, which was used as a chemical stabilizer for the solvent 1,1,1-trichloroethane (TCA).
+BNL has confirmed the presence of 1,4-dioxane in several on-site and off-site areas that have been impacted by TCA contamination, with a maximum concentration of 23.9 μg/L in a Western South Boundary area monitoring well.
+The newly adopted New York State drinking water standard for 1,4-dioxane is 1.0 μg/L.